Trump says all Mexican imports will face new tariff due to migrants

 Published Thursday, May 30, 2019 8:02PM EDT

-WASHINGTON -- In a surprise announcement that could derail a major trade deal, U.S. President Donald Trump says he is placing a 5% tariff on all Mexican imports, effective June 10, to pressure the country to do more to crack down on the surge of Central American migrants trying to cross the U.S. border.
+WASHINGTON -- Despite pushback from U.S. business, Mexico and Capitol Hill, President Donald Trump doubled down Friday on his threat to slap a 5% tariff on Mexican imports unless America's southern neighbour cracks down on Central American migrants trying to cross the U.S. border.

-He said the percentage will gradually increase -- up to 25% -- "until the Illegal Immigration problem is remedied."

-The decision showed the administration going to new lengths, and looking for new levers, to pressure Mexico to take action -- even if those risk upending other policy priorities, like the United States-Mexico-Canada Agreement, a trade deal that is the cornerstone of Trump's legislative agenda and seen as beneficial to his reelection effort.
-It also risks further damaging the already strained relationship between the U.S. and Mexico, two countries whose economies are deeply intertwined.

-"This seems more theatre and tactics than a strategy to solve the migration crisis and rebalance North American trade," Ujczo said.

-It wouldn't be the first time Trump has punted on an immigration threat.
-In late March, Trump threatened to shut the entire U.S.-Mexico border if Mexico didn't immediately halt illegal immigration.
-Just a few days later, he backed off the threat, saying he was pleased with steps Mexico had taken in recent days.
-It was unclear, however, what Mexico had changed.
+U.S. manufacturers said the tariff, set to take effect June 10, would have devastating consequences on them and American consumers.
+U.S. stocks tumbled on Wall Street in response to Trump's planned action.

+"Imposing tariffs on goods from Mexico is exactly the wrong move," said Neil Bradley, executive vice-president of the U.S. Chamber of Commerce, which is exploring legal action in response to the tariffs.
+"These tariffs will be paid by American families and businesses without doing a thing to solve the very real problems at the border.
+Instead, Congress and the president need to work together to address the serious problems at the border."

+Mexican President Andres Manuel Lopez Obrador dispatched his foreign secretary to Washington to try to negotiate a solution.
+He said social problems are not solved with coercive measures, but also seemed convinced that Trump just needed to be informed about all the steps Mexico has taken to slow illegal migration.

+Mexico has stepped up raids on migrant caravans travelling through the southern states of Chiapas and Oaxaca this year.
+It has deported thousands of migrants and frustrated thousands more who wait endlessly for permits that would allow them to travel legally through Mexico.

-Indeed, on a briefing call with reporters Thursday evening, administration officials said Mexico could prevent the tariffs from kicking in by securing their southern border with Guatemala, cracking down on criminal smuggling organizations, and entering into a "safe third country agreement" that would make it difficult for those who enter Mexico from other countries to claim asylum in the U.S.
+Administration officials told reporters in a briefing call Thursday evening that Mexico could prevent the tariffs from kicking in by securing its southern border with Guatemala, cracking down on criminal smuggling organizations, and entering into a "safe third country agreement" that would make it difficult for those who enter Mexico from other countries to claim asylum in the U.S.

 "We fully believe they have the ability to stop people coming in from their southern border and if they're able to do that, these tariffs will either not go into place or will be removed after they go into place," said acting White House chief of staff Mick Mulvaney.

-He also insisted that tariffs were "completely" separate from the USMCA because one pertained to immigration and the other trade.
+Key trade senators also spoke up.
+Pennsylvania GOP Sen. Pat Toomey, who has questioned the administration's ability to invoke national security threats for some other imports, called the tariffs a "blanket tax increase" on items Americans purchases from Mexico and "the wrong remedy."

+The tariff threat comes at a peculiar time, given how hard the administration has been pushing for passage of the USMCA, which would update the North American Free Trade Agreement.

-Still the threat drew a withering response from Republican Sen. Chuck Grassley, a usual Trump ally, who slammed it as "a misuse of presidential tariff authority" that would burden American consumers and "seriously jeopardize passage of USMCA."
+Sen. Chuck Grassley, R-Iowa, a usual Trump ally and the chairman of the Senate Finance Committee, slammed the president's action, saying it was a "misuse of presidential tariff authority" that would burden American consumers and "seriously jeopardize passage of USMCA."

-Mulvaney said the White House had briefed a number of Republicans on the plan and acknowledged that some -- particularly in the Senate -- had raised concerns about the president invoking such powers.

-The threat comes at a time when Mexico has been stepping up its efforts to crack down on migrants, carrying out raids and detaining thousands of people travelling through the country en route to the U.S.
+Sen. Joni Ernst, R-Iowa, said the livelihoods of farmers and producers from her state are at risk and so is the USMCA.

+"If the president goes through with this, I'm afraid progress to get this trade agreement across the finish line will be stifled," she said.

 ------